Table squash: Fouls

 If a player steps on the floor over the imaginary line extending from the net, a foul is called and the offending player loses the point.
-If a player interferes with another players shot by reaching over the imaginary line a foul is also called.
+If a player interferes with another player's shot by reaching over the imaginary line a foul is also called.

 Alternate rules

 There are several variations on the official rules that are frequently played, major examples of these include;

 Quick matches

 Matches are played as first to 5, a format often used to complete mini-tournaments where many matches need to be played.

 The old rules

 A term relating to the origins of the game when rules were less defined.
-In this version of the game, a point is not over until the ball strikes the floor, comes to a complete halt or hits a players racket twice without hitting anything else.
+In this version of the game, a point is not over until the ball strikes the floor, comes to a complete halt or hits a player's racket twice without hitting anything else.
 This allows players to make multiple hits and allows for longer and more complex rallies, which may feature playing the ball off other obstacles.
 When playing these rules a judgmental element is included for poor sportsmanship.
-If a player en devours to play repeated shots in order to set up winning shot, such as repeated hits off the wall whilst positioning themselves in a place to slam the ball in an unreturnable manner, then poor sportsmanship is called and this player forfeits the point.
+If a player endeavours to play repeated shots in order to set up a winning shot, such as repeated hits off the wall whilst positioning themselves in a place to slam the ball in an unreturnable manner, then poor sportsmanship is called and this player forfeits the point.